IHPC-Physics-AI/Missing-Physics-Rotor/README.md

    Driving force fluctuations decay rapidly. x and x_dot fluctuations decay more gradually and symmetrical about positive & negative       values.
 Same linear trends for theta and theta_dot.
 5. f = sin(x)
    Only positive fluctuation of x.
 Higher positive fluctuations for x_dot and higher negative fluctuations for driving force.
+6. f = cos(x)
-   Higher positive fluctutations of driving force.
+   Higher positive fluctuations of driving force.
 Higher negative fluctuations of x_dot.
 Only positive fluctuations of x.
+8. f = sin(x) + cos(x)
+   Positive fluctuations of x.
+Approximately symmetrical fluctuations in x_dot and driving force.
+10. f = exp(x)
+   Infinite values (as expected)

 Attempt at making total_tau positive to mimick non-decay of experimental x: total_tau = 2